ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 ### Overview

 Despite the ambitious scope and inherent uncertainties of this research-oriented project, the “hdl-simulation-accelerated” initiative has accomplished several notable milestones.
-The following achievements validate both the technical feasibility and the future potential of accelerating HDL simulation on AI hardware platform - Tenstorrent’s TT-Metal.
+The following achievements validate both the technical feasibility and the future potential of accelerating HDL simulation on AI hardware platform - **Tenstorrent**’s TT-Metal.
 These outcomes provide a solid foundation for further development, benchmarking, and real-world adoption.

 ### 1. **Proof-of-Concept Demonstration on Real Hardware**

-* **Key Milestone:** Successfully executed Verilog HDL simulations—converted via Verilator—on Tenstorrent TT-Metal hardware.
+* **Key Milestone:** Successfully executed Verilog HDL simulations—converted via Verilator—on **Tenstorrent** TT-Metal hardware.
 * **Details:**

   * Ran the “minimal\_divider” example (an all-Verilog ripple divider) as a working proof-of-concept on the accelerator.